rule

 Text 26

-Just as clouds in the sky are there and are not there within the Absolute of the Truth is similarly this whole universe there and not there with its different parts generating and dissolving.
+Just as clouds in the sky are there and are not there within the Absolute of the Truth, similarly this whole universe with its different parts being generated and dissolved is there and not there.
+(Vedabase)

 Text 27

-The ingredient cause, my best, of any composite entity out here, can, so is stated [in the vedânta-sûtra], be perceived apart from its manifested product, just like the threads of a cloth can [see also 6.3: 12, 11.12: 21].
+The ingredient cause, my best, of any composite entity out here, is something real [that can be perceived] so is stated [in the Vedānta-sūtra], just as the threads of a piece of cloth can be perceived separately from the fabric they form [see also 6.3: 12, 11.12: 21].

 Text 28